Vatican Library: Vatican Film Library

 The Vatican Film Library in St. Louis, Missouri is the only collection, outside the Vatican itself, of microfilms of more than 37,000 works from the Biblioteca Apostolica Vaticana, the Vatican Library in Europe.
 It is located in the Pius XII Library on the campus of Saint Louis University.
 The library was created by Lowrie J. Daly (1914–2000), with funding from the Knights of Columbus.
 The goal was to make Vatican and other documents more available to researchers in North America.

 Microfilming of Vatican manuscripts began in 1951, and according to the library's website, was the largest microfilming project that had been undertaken up to that date.
 The library opened in 1953, and moved to the St. Louis University campus, in the Pius XII Memorial Library, in 1959.
 The first librarian was Charles J. Ermatinger, who served until 2000.
 As of 2007, the library has microfilmed versions of over 37,000 manuscripts, with material in Greek, Latin, Arabic, Hebrew and Ethiopic, as well as several more common Western European languages.
 There are reproductions of many works from the Biblioteca Palatina and Biblioteca Cicognara at the Vatican, as well as Papal letter registers from the Archivio Segreto Vaticano (Vatican Secret Archives) from the 9th to 16th centuries, in the series Registra Vaticana and Registra Supplicationium.

 Staff

 The nominal head of the library has often over the centuries been made a cardinal and hence given the title Cardinal Librarian.
 The effective directors, often distinguished scholars, were in an earlier period called "Custodians.
 After the reopening of the library in 1883, Pope Leo XIII changed the title to Prefect.

 The library currently has some 80 staff who work in five departments: manuscripts and archival collections, printed books/drawings, acquisitions/cataloguing, coin collections/museums and restoration/photography.

 List of librarians

-(P) Indicates time spent as pro-librarian. this is the role of acting librarian, often a librarian who is not a cardinal.
+(P) Indicates time spent as pro-librarian, that is acting librarian, often a librarian who is not a cardinal.